 If a formal invitation is sent, the following wording is appropriate:

-The Churchwardens and Parochial Church Council of St. ABC's, XYZ of The Reverend NN as Rector / Vicar / Priest-in-Charge/ Associate Minister.
+The Churchwardens and Parochial Church Council of St. ABC's, XYZ invite you to The Collation / Institution / Licensing by The Bishop of Rochester / Tonbridge of The Reverend NN as Rector / Vicar / Priest-in-Charge/ Associate Minister.